DerGuru/The-Resonant/Chapters/P2-08 - City Anomaly.md

 “Table?”
 Milo nodded at a narrow, standing one bolted to the bakery wall.

 They gathered around it.
 The steel had a clean municipal hum that matched nothing and so made everything else make sense.
-Milo scribbled in the margin of his printout—little boxes and arrows and a pigeon with union eyes.
+Milo scribbled in the margin of his printout - little boxes and arrows and a pigeon with union eyes.

 Someone down the block swore.
 Not that unusual.
-Then someone else said, “Hey—” in the tone people use when gravity stops cooperating.
+Then someone else said, “Hey - ” in the tone people use when gravity stops cooperating.

 Lina looked without looking like she was looking.
 “Left, by the florist.”

 Jason turned like a person admiring window boxes.
-The air by the florist’s awning had a thick patch in it—no color, just a pressure wrongness.
+The air by the florist’s awning had a thick patch in it - no color, just a pressure wrongness.
 Paper sleeves on bouquets tugged toward it with the lazy determinism of small weather.
 A toddler in a dinosaur jacket tugged the other way against his parent’s hand, eyes widening because kids feel it first.

 The busker’s tone sharpened half a hair, as if the world had offered it a reason to mean more.

-Jason’s chest tightened—not pain; field slope.
+Jason’s chest tightened - not pain; field slope.
 He put his fingers on the table’s edge to remind his body it had edges.
 No spectacle.
 If it’s real, it’s small.
 If it’s small, it can be made smaller.

 “Milo,” Lina said softly, “stall the stroller flood.”